khaosans/articles/guides/roles/ai-engineer.md

 ## Industry Demand & Market Trends

 The Bureau of Labor Statistics predicts that employment in AI-related roles will grow by 22% through 2030 (BLS 2023).
-A 2025 Indeed salary survey places the median AI Engineer salary in the U.S. at \$160,000, with senior roles surpassing \$200,000.
-AI engineering roles are particularly concentrated in finance, healthcare, logistics, and e-commerce, where automation and real-time prediction provide substantial competitive advantages (Indeed 2025).
+A 2025 LinkedIn Talent Insights survey places the median AI Engineer salary in the U.S. at \$160,000, with senior roles surpassing \$200,000.
+AI engineering roles are particularly concentrated in finance, healthcare, logistics, and e-commerce, where automation and real-time prediction provide substantial competitive advantages (LinkedIn Talent Insights 2025).

 ---